 The ASA has found that 159 age-restricted ads broke the advertising rules in its first of four monitoring exercises.

-Alcohol, and junk food brands are still targeting their advertising at channels aimed at children, according to a new study by the Advertising Standards Authority (ASA).
+Alcohol, gambling and junk food brands are still targeting their advertising at channels aimed at children, according to a new study by the Advertising Standards Authority (ASA).

 The organisation has published the findings from its latest online monitoring sweep in order to help it identify and tackle age-restricted ads appearing in children’s media.